 The only labels you can trust are RSPCA Assured and Soil Association Organic.
 These are certifications which require the farms to adhere to certain standards.
 And though free-range isn’t certified, it will be fine too.

 Don’t be fooled by Red Tractor logos – something Iceland and others offer on some poultry.
-These are the minimum legal animal welfare and food safelty standards – which in reality doesn’t mean much if you are concerned about the life an animal led.
-Jamie Oliver has said he wouldn’t feed his kids anything labeled Red Tractor.
+These are the minimum legal animal welfare and food safety standards – which in reality doesn’t mean much if you are concerned about the life an animal led.
+Jamie Oliver has said he wouldn’t feed his kids anything labelled Red Tractor.

 Only buy your chicken from certain supermarkets